FoodStandardsAgency/enterprise-data-models/docs/entities/scheme.md

 ### Related entities
 A scheme has one or more `activities`, `interventions` or `enforcements` associated with it.
 Every one of these actions must be associated with a scheme, but the same action can appear in multiple schemes.

-An `establishment` is enrolled in a scheme, not the individual premises or operator.
+An `establishment` is enrolled in a scheme, not the individual premises or operator, although in some existing services the enrolment is associated with one of those entities.

+An establishment can be enrolled in multiple schemes.

 Schemes can be owned, managed or carried out by multiple `Competent Authorities`.
 For example FHRS is owned by the FSA but carried out by Local Authorities.